terkelg/awesome-creative-coding/README.md

 - [WebGL Workshop](http://webgl-workshop.com/) - Short and sweet online introduction to WebGL.
 - [THREE.js & instanced geometry](http://barradeau.com/blog/?p=1109) - Fluffy predator with three.js and instanced geometry.
 - [Particle Effects via Billboards](http://www.chinedufn.com/webgl-particle-effect-billboard-tutorial/) - How to create a particle effects with billboarding and WebGL.
+- [Beautifully Animate Points with WebGL and regl](https://peterbeshai.com/beautifully-animate-points-with-webgl-and-regl.html) - How to create GPGPU particles with regl.

 #### Canvas